 Is the pot calling the kettle black?
 Up until now, few have considered whether HR itself has a pay equity problem.
-In Namely’s new HR Careers Report 2018, we looked at our database of over 1,000 companies and 150,000 employees to identify trends in demographics, compensation, and more—specifically for HR practitioners.
+In Namely’s HR Careers Report, we looked at our database of over 1,000 companies and 200,000 employees to identify trends in demographics, compensation, and more—specifically for HR practitioners.

 Closing the Gap?

 According to the report, HR is not exempt from the pay equity issues other industries face.
 Though the disparities are smaller than the national average, women in HR make, on average, 13 percent less than their male counterparts.
 For context, 71 percent of HR professionals are women.